 The PCWA service area is divided into five zones that provide treated and raw water to Colfax, Auburn, Loomis, Rocklin, Lincoln, small portion of Roseville, unincorporated areas of western Placer County, and a small community in Martis Valley near Truckee.
-The proposed project is located in Zone 1, which is the largest of the five zones.
+The project is located in Zone 1, which is the largest of the five zones.
 Zone 1 provides water service to Auburn, Bowman, Ophir, Newcastle, Penryn, Loomis, Rocklin, Lincoln, and portions of Granite Bay.

 PCWA has planned for growth in the City of Rocklin and sized the water supply infrastructure to meet this growth and reasonably foreseeable future development during normal, dry and multiple dry years (PCWA 2006).
 PCWA has provided a letter regarding the proposed project indicating that the project is within their service area and eligible for service upon execution of a facilities agreement and payment of all required fees and charges.
 The project site would be served by the Foothill WTP, which treats water diverted from the American River Pump Station near Auburn, and the proposed project's estimated maximum daily water treatment demands would not exceed the plant's permitted capacity.
-Because the proposed project would be served by a water treatment plant that has adequate capacity to meet the project's projected demand and would not require the construction of a new water treatment plant, the proposed project's water supply and treatment facility impacts would be considered less than significant.
+Because the proposed project's projected demand and would not require the construction of a new water treatment plant, the project's water supply and treatment facility impacts would be considered less than significant.

 d. and e.
 Solid Waste - Less than Significant Impact.
 The Western Regional landfill, which serves the Rocklin area, has a total capacity of 36 million cubic yards and a remaining capacity of 29 million cubic yards.
-The estimated closure date for the landfill is approximately 2036.
+The estimated closure year for the landfill is approximately 2036.
 Development of the project site with urban land uses was included in the lifespan and capacity calculations of the landfill, and a less than significant landfill capacity impact would be anticipated.
-Federal and State regulations regarding solid waste consist of the Federal Environmental Protection Agency regulations and the California Integrated Waste Management Act regulating waste reduction.
+Federal and State regulations regarding solid waste consist of the Federal Page 105 of

+Environmental Protection Agency regulations and the California Integrated Waste Management Act regulating waste reduction.
 These regulations primarily affect local agencies and other agencies such as the Landfill Authority.
-The proposed project will comply with all Federal, State, and local regulations regarding trash and waste and other nuisance-related issues as may be applicable.
+The project will comply with all Federal, State, and local regulations regarding trash and waste and other nuisance-related issues as may be applicable.
 Recology would provide garbage collection services to the project site, provided their access requirements are met.